romain-grecourt/helidon-docs/src/se/ai/langchain4j/codegen-provider.md

 # Injectable Properties

-Injectable properties can be specified in the Lc4j Provider, when such property exists no properties with the same name are code generated.
+Injectable properties can be specified in the LangChain4J provider, when such property exists no properties with the same name are code generated.
 `@Option.RegistryService` annotation enables the property to be injectable.
 By default, beans of the same type are being looked up, when